 To change the default page view to Design view

 On the Tools menu, click Options

-In the Options dialog box, open the HTML Designer node and then click General.
-Under Start Pages in, click Design view.
+In the Options dialog box, click General, and then under Start Pages in, click Design view.

 Source view lets you edit the markup of the page directly.
 The Source view editor gives you many features that help you as you create HTML and ASP.NET controls.
 You can use the toolbox in Source view just as you do in Design view to add new elements to the page.